Braco's Banking House

-Braco's Banking House is a three-storey town house in Elgin, Moray in Scotland.
+Braco's Banking House is a three-storey town house in Elgin, Moray, Scotland.
 The home and business place of banker William Duff of Braco from 1703 to 1722, the house has borne his name ever since.
 It was designated a Category A listed building in 1970.

 Description

 Braco's Banking House, at 7 High Street in Elgin, is a south-facing three-storey town house of three symmetrical bays, with crowstepped gables on each side, and fronted by an arcade of three round-headed arches on the ground floor.
 It has a harled exterior, with ashlar detailing.
 Each bay on the first floor has a small, twelve-pane sash window, and the two outer bays on the second floor each have a window, raised through the eaves of the roof, with carved stone pediments, the western one dated 1694 with initials I D and a thistle finial, the eastern one decorated with a star and a fleur-de-lys and initialled M I. The roof is of stone slabs, and there is a two-storey wing at the rear.